json-schema-org/community/CHARTER.md

 (The quick consensus process does not require an Any Decision Record, but the decision should be minuted.)

-Non-public decisions should be documented (as an ADR or otherwise) in the private `TSC-private` repository.
+Private decisions should be documented (as an ADR or otherwise) in the private `TSC-private` repository.

 ### 4.3: Other Project Roles